hqmq/presentation-accidental-design/script.md

 ## Sleep on It
 Taking time away from the problem helped me see it more clearly and leaving a mess with just regression tests made it faster for me to fix the next time I came back.

-## Plan For Design Time
-We all know that "Big Design up Front" doesn't work.
-But not designing at all doesn't work either.
-In this particular project we got very lucky because the pacing of the project put the time for design right in our laps.

-In general you have to give yourself time to design throughout the life of your project.
-Take a little time up front to decide what general structure your project will take.
-If you need to get part of it done in a crunch, bet deliberate about leaving certain areas messy and change your testing style to support future improvement.

-Plan on spending an extra 4-6 hours on each additional feature or refinement for the first several months of a project so that you have time to take new ideas and try them out in the code.

-This lets you do your design at the time that you are familiar with the problem and the current implementation.
-You still have to take the time to design, but you can spread it out over the life of a project so that you don't plan things that never happen.

 ## Duplication is Cheaper...
 In her talk "All the Little Things", Sandi Metz makes a pretty strong statement, but one that resonated with me and with many other rubyists.
 "Duplication is far cheaper than the wrong abstraction".